pkic/pkimm/categories/change-management-and-agility/_index.md

 #### Guidance

 The request for change structure is the basic stone of each change management process.
-It provides information about the change, its scope, and other relevant data.
+It provides information about a change, its scope, and other relevant data.
 The request for change structure should be formally documented and followed by all stakeholders involved.

 Request for change can contain any change that can affect the PKI implementation, including:
 - PKI upgrades, updates, and patches